 Coordination of benefits rules are the rules that determine how benefits are paid when a patient is covered by more than one group plan.
-Rules include:
+Please see "If You Are Covered by More Than One Health Care Plan" in the Plan Administration section for more information.